techtalkdc/Open-Governance/topics.md

  * Requirements: Table at the front I can sit at while projecting working on my laptop, workshop-style 4 person-per-table setup, I think both sides of the ATX will be needed
  * Code of Conduct: I have read, understand, and agree to follow the Tech Talk DC Code of Conduct.

-### Get into Docker Workshop Series, Part 2: Getting Started with Docker Deployments
+### Get into Docker Workshop Series, Part 2: Getting Started with Docker Deployments		(Scheduled: May 30)

  * Session Title: Getting Started With Docker Deployments
  * Preferred Timeframe: An April evening